Pests in City buildings/landscapes

 - SF IPM Program partners

-City staff or contractors managing unwanted insects, rodents, birds, weeds, mold for buildings and landscapes:
+The SF Reduced Risk Pesticide List and Compliance Checklist is for City staff or contractors managing unwanted insects, rodents, birds, weeds, mold for buildings and landscapes:

 - Owned by the City even if in other counties.